 According to Finnigan (2004) cumulated concentration footprint functions are expected to be bound by zero and one as they can be interpreted as Green's functions of Eulerian mass conservation equation or transition probabilities in a Lagrangian framework.
 In work by Cai and Leclerc (2007), that combines LES derived flow characteristics with LS simulations, concentration footprints tend to unity at long distances, showing, however at certain distances values well over unity.
-The results are normalised by the fraction of the boundary layer lying below the source height.
 On the contrary, in the footprint model by Univ. of Helsinki (Rannik et al., 2000) which derives the footprints from dispersion data according to Kurbanmuradov et al. (1999) the concentration footprint functions tend to infinity when normalised only by the simulated particle number (which corresponds to normalisation by source strength).

-In this work we present a concept to compare the 2-D Lagrangian footprints extending through the whole depth of the ABL.
+Because there is a large demand for utilising outcome of footprint analysis in 2-D, but for various reasons listed above, an obvious deficit in methods for their validation, we present in this work a concept to compare the 2-D Lagrangian footprints.
+The results are presented for observation heights extending through the whole depth of the ABL.
 For that aim we present a way to normalise the stochastic particle data that is suitable for the data sets in hand.
-We quantify model agreement both for the equality of their sizes and for the degree of overlapping source areas.
-Finally we present a classification for 2-D model agreement.
+We quantify model agreement both for the equality of their sizes and for the degree of overlapping source area.
+We asses the impact of grid resolution on the comparison of gridded footprint data sets and finally we present a classification for 2-D model agreement.

-0 2 Methods
+2 Methods